deztructor/parsed/README.md

 * parser optimization

-* use unit tests to avoid regressions
+* more unit tests to avoid regressions

 * ?..